 Protein-Protein Interaction Analysis at Creative Proteomics

-At Creative Proteomics, we can provide various techniques to study protein interactions.
+Various techniques have been applied in our group to study PPIs.
 Each method has its own advantages and limits.
-We can help you choose the suitable method and perform the project.
+We instruct the best suitable method to our customers.
 Our services include but are not limited to:

-Co-IP is a useful in vitro method for proteins involved in the complex bind to each other tightly.
-It can identify PPIs by using target protein-specific antibodies to indirectly capture proteins that are bound to this specific target protein.
-Co-IP can capture and purify not only the primary target, but also other macromolecules binding to the target by native interactions.
+Co-IP is a useful in vitro method to evaluate proteins that involved in the complex and whether it binds to each other tightly.
+PPIs indentification utilizes target protein-specific antibodies to capture proteins that are bound to the specific target protein.
+Co-IP enables to capture and purify not merely the primary target, but as well other macromolecules that are involved in the interactions.

-The pull-down assay can determine a physical interaction between two or more proteins and identify previously unknown PPIs.
+The pull-down assay is capable of detecting a physical interaction between two or more proteins and identifies previously unknown PPIs.
 In a pull-down assay, a bait protein is tagged and immobilized to affinity resin.
-When a sample incubates with the bait proteins, proteins binding to the bait protein can be captured and “pulled down”.
+When a sample incubates with the bait proteins, proteins binding to the bait protein will be captured and “pulled down”.

 Crosslinking protein interaction analysis is suitable for transient or weak interaction, which can be performed in vivo or in vitro.
-In this method, analytical solution, like crosslinking reagents or crosslinkers, can capture protein-protein complexes by covalently binding them together as they interact for consequent isolation and characterization.
+In this method, analytical solution, like crosslinking reagents or crosslinkers, enable to arrest protein-protein complexes by covalently binding, correspondingly followed with consequent isolation and characterization.

-Label transfer is useful to identify transient or weak PPIs that are difficult to capture using other in vitro detection strategies.
-It studies PPIs by using a label transfer reagent to tag proteins that interact with a protein of interest.
-The development of new non-isotopic reagents and methods makes the label transfer analysis method more accessible and simpler to perform.
+Label transfer has been applied for detecting transient or weak PPIs that are difficult to capture using other in vitro detection strategies.
+A label transfer reagent will be performed to tag proteins that interact with a protein of interest.
+The development of new non-isotopic reagents and methods enhanced a simpler and more accessible label transfer analysis.

-Far-western blot, based on the technique of western blot, can be used to detect in vitro PPIs, especially for interactions that do not require the native structure of the protein of interest.
-In this method, a purified and labeled "bait" proteins are used to probe and detect a target "prey" protein on the membrane.
+Far-western blot, based immunoblotting procedure, also detects PPIs in vitro and do not require to preserve the native state of target protein.
+In this method, a purified and labeled "bait" protein is used to probe the target "prey" protein on the membrane.

-The result of two or more proteins that interact with a specific functional objective can be demonstrated in several different ways.
+The result of two or more proteins that interact with a specific functional objective is available to be demonstrated in several different ways.
 The measurable effects of protein interactions have been outlined as follows: